michaelbarker/quant2/01-project1.markdown

 - We want to create a sample composed of patients age 18 and older.
 - Write a command to drop patients if their age is less than 18 years old.
 - (Alternatively, keep patients if their age is 18 years old or greater.)
+- Your data set should only have 3,885 observations after this step.
 - For more information, see `help keep`.

 1.5.
 We want to learn about the height and weight of patients in this data set.